London's Gatwick airport suspends all flights after 'multiple' reports of drones

 Sightings continue to be reported as airport cites 'deliberate attempt to disrupt flights'

-Updated No flights have arrived or left London's Gatwick Airport since just before 21:00 UTC last night after drones were apparently spotted over the airspace.
+Updated No flights have arrived or left London's Gatwick Airport since just before 21:00 UTC last night after drones were supposedly spotted over the airspace.

 Chris Woodroofe, Gatwick's chief operating officer, told the BBC's Today programme [from 1:09.39] on Radio 4 this morning that 20 police units from two forces were hunting down the drone operator as "that is the way to disable the drone".
 He added: "We also have the helicopter up in the air."

-Woodroofe said that "two drones" had been spotted by staff the night before.
+Woodroofe claimed that "two drones" had been spotted by staff the night before.
 "They were over [the runway]... over the perimeter fence and into where the runway operates from..."

 The COO confirmed that another drone sighting had been made just minutes before he began speaking to host John Humphrys.
 At around 07:12 UTC, he said: "In the last five minutes we saw drones back over the perimeter fence in our runway and taxiway area"...